afischerdev/aftrack_resource/README.md

 This is just a try to make it easier to get languages files translated.

 <pre>
-res/values/strings.xml is the main files
+res/values/strings.xml is the main file

 res/values-de/strings.xml is the German translation (finished)